 November 26, 2019

-With less than a month to go until the Global Refugee Forum, the Refugee Response Index project team have been busily refining the methodology through a series of regional multi-stakeholder workshops in October and November.
+The Refugee Response Index project team have been busily refining the methodology through a series of regional multi-stakeholder workshops in October and November.
 Held in Amman, Mexico City, Addis Ababa, and through a longitudinal approach in Spain, the workshops involved detailed consultation on the indicators with a broad range of experts, ensuring we are measuring the right things in the right way and considering all available data sources.
 The workshops also provided an opportunity to identify the different uses for the tool by national and international organisations, civil society groups, donors, states and others.